 Also, certain real-time antivirus scanning can downgrade system efficiency, but that can be relieved by excluding some directories from that scanning (see Excluding Forcepoint files from antivirus scans).
 Please contact Forcepoint Technical Support for more information on enhancing performance.

-Excluding Forcepoint files from antivirus scans on page 370

-Default ports for on-premises Forcepoint security solutions on page 361
+System requirements for this version on page 9 Excluding Forcepoint files from antivirus scans on page 370 Default ports for on-premises Forcepoint security solutions on page 361

 Obtaining Microsoft SQL Server